 If you want to earn United Airlines MileagePlus miles, the United Explorer card is a good choice because it comes with rental car insurance for most rentals under 31 days when you charge the entire amount of the rental to your United℠ Explorer Card.
 This insurance kicks in before you have to file a claim with your personal insurance company.

-With the United Explorer, you’ll earn up to 70,000 miles.
-Earn 60,000 bonus miles after you spend $3,000 on purchases in the first three months of account opening.
-Plus, earn an additional 10,000 miles after you spend $6,000 total on purchases in the first six months your account is open.
+With the United Explorer, you’ll earn 50,000 bonus miles after you spend $3,000 on purchases in the first three months of account opening.

 You’ll also get: